philippekerstens/Group-3/README.md

 This project focus was chosen as we wished to choose something relevant to our current times and events.
 We feel strongly that the proper allocation of resources is paramount to getting us all through this pandemic.

 ## How this project is set up:
-This project was created in 3 main phases.
+This project was created in 3 main parts.
   * Phase 1: Data retrival, exploration, and database creation
   * Phase 2: Implementing the machine learning model
   * Phase 3: Creation of the dashboard

-## Phase 1: Data retrival, exploration, and database creation -
+## Part 1: Data retrival, exploration, and database creation -

 ### Database Recreation instructions
 1. Create a database called COVID_Risk_Final_Project in pgAdmin using the PostgreSQL 13 server.